 There are free shuttle buses from Suvarnabhumi Airport to Don Mueang Airport every 12 – 30 minutes (depending on the time of day) between 05:00-23:00.
 Anyone can take these buses, you don’t need a boarding pass.
-Take the bus from the Arrivals level at Entrance 2 or 3.
+Take the bus from the Arrivals level at Entrance 2 or 3 at Suvarnabhumi Airport.

-Hotels near Suvaranbhumi Airport
+Hotels near Suvarnabhumi Airport

 If you are arriving late and don’t have time to get to Koh Chang the same day then just spend the night in one of the main airport hotels.
 The next morning either take a transfer from your hotel or the shared minibus or public bus from the airport to Koh Chang.